gitsudhir/aws/README.md

 This will return the endpoint address, which will look something like:
 `mydbinstance.abcdefg1234567.us-east-1.rds.amazonaws.com`

+In your case, the endpoint is:
+`mydbinstance.cuz2ueeq2r1m.us-east-1.rds.amazonaws.com`

+### ⭐ Connecting to Your RDS Instance from EC2

 ### ⭐ Connecting to Your RDS Instance from EC2

 1. **Install MySQL client on your EC2 instance**: